Dirac node pinning from Dzyaloshinskii-Moriya interactions in a Kagome spin liquid: Energetic competition and pinning of the Dirac node

-We determine the optimal value of $\phi_1$ at which $E_{mf}$ is minimized, denoted as $\phi_{\text{min}}$, and find that within this mean-field treatment, $D_c \approx 0$.
 To analyze the stability of the Dirac state, we compute the mean-field energy at $\phi_{\text{min}}$ relative to the mean-field energy of the Dirac state $\delta E_{mf}$, as a function of $D$.
 Our results are presented in Fig.~\ref{fig_energetics}(a), which show that

 where $\delta D = D-D_c$.

 We also find the orbital magnetization at $\phi_{\text{min}}$ relative to the Dirac state, from the data shown in Fig.~\ref{fig_om}: $\delta M \approx 0.25 \delta D/\hbar$, for $\delta D>0$.
 According to Ref.~\cite{kang2024}, the emergent gauge flux $\Phi_b$ is proportional to the magnetization and the ratio $D/J$.
 Near the 1/9 plateau we use the value $\Phi_b = -\kappa D/J$, with an estimated proportionality constant $\kappa =0.8$.
 This leads to an energy penalty for gap opening, given by